 Question: Will students receive a PSD computer to complete remote learning through ECE PSDV?

 Yes.
 ECE PSD Virtual students will be issued a PSD device.
-Additional information will be shared from ECE PSDV.
+Additional information will be shared from ECE PSD Virtual.

-Question: How much time will students be on computers in PSDV?
+Question: How much time will students be on computers in ECE PSDV?

 As a virtual program, synchronous connections and content delivery will be done via PSD computers, but screen time is generally not ideal for children of preschool age.
 Some of the synchronous time will be to connect with the adult at home who will be helping their child.
 They will get instruction on the activities for the week, their purpose, materials needed and appropriate differentiation.